iodepo/OceanDecade-dsig/statements/Work_with_Funding_agencies.md

 **Timeframe for implementation:** 2024 - The pilot can start next year, so for example, the next calls that are out in 1/5 year or so may well include recommendations mentioned below

 ## Recommendation(s)

+Funding agencies publish calls for proposals saying that the consortium allocates budget for data management and makes data publicly open at the end of the project.
+This is no longer enough as a requirement.

 "We should engage with the country's major funding agency (it can be that those are even Decade partners) to pilot the following: in future calls for proposals, for ocean-related projects that will capture new data, in addition to thorough description data management, the consortium is obliged to: